Rutvik30322/asnanisolution/EMAIL_TROUBLESHOOTING.md

 }
 ```

+For GoDaddy:
+The default settings should work correctly:
+- Host: smtpout.secureserver.net
+- Port: 465
+- Secure: true

 This ensures:
-- Port 465 is used (required for Gmail with SSL)
+- Correct port is used for your email provider
-- Secure connection is enabled
+- Secure connection is enabled when required
-- Gmail service is specified
+- Proper authentication is configured

 ## Step 4: Test Email Sending